bitfhacker/mastercombo/README.md

 # mastercombo

 A jQuery plugin to cut the effort of create cascade comboboxes.
+[Check out the live demo](http://jsbin.com/ikumer/6)

 mastercombo simplify the creation of linking ``<select>`` tags, by creating ``mastercombo`` atribute in ``<select>`` tag and ``master`` attribute in ``<option>`` tag.